 Undergraduate students registered for twelve to twenty credit hours inclusive, are considered full-time students for billing purposes.
-Students who are registered for credits in excess of eighteen (twenty for engineers) are billed at a part-time instruction rate for the extra credits.
-The overload tuition rate is 1.5 times the normal tuition rate per credit.
+Students who are registered for credits in excess of twenty are billed at a part-time instruction rate for the extra credits.
+The overload tuition rate is the normal tuition rate per credit hour.
 There are a few courses exempt from overload charges, such as select music or theatre performance courses that might be of interest to some students.
 All students registered for less than 12 credits are billed at a part-time instruction rate.
-Part-time tuition rates (<12 credits per semester) for 2021-22 are charged per credit hour and there is a part-time student service fee.
+Part-time tuition rates (<12 credits per semester) for 2023-2024 are charged at a rate of \$1170 per credit hour and there is a part-time student service fee of \$110.

 All registered students are expected to carry health insurance.
 Proof of student health insurance must be provided, prior to their arrival on campus, by all international students and all students that are participating in an intercollegiate sports team.
 The University does offer a Student Health Insurance Plan through a private carrier for international students only.
-The yearly coverage runs from August 2020 through August 2021 and the premium is subject to annual change.
+The yearly coverage runs from August 2023 through August 2024 and the premium is subject to annual change.